Vikanen/Xiaom/README.md

 ## Changelog
 ### PIE SPECIFIC VERSION (INSTALL VIA TWRP)
+# v5
+- Camera optimizations for Mi A1

 # v4
 - Removed Mi A1 Prop (not needed anymore)
 - Made it compatible for all devices on Pie GSI